Dreaming — Memory Consolidation

 Signals

 Signals compute a score in [0.0, 1.0] for each candidate thought.
-The weighted sum of all signal scores is compared against promote_threshold.
+The score compared against promote_threshold is a weighted average over the signals active for that run, not a weighted sum over all six.

 Custom signals can be provided via DreamingSignalProtocol: